netscaler/cloud-native-getting-started/cpx-licensing/README.md

 2. Add Citrix ADC instance license pool to ADM onprem

     I assume that you have pool of bandwidth license available in you ADM onprem.
 If you want to know how to upload licensing file to ADM, refer to https://docs.citrix.com/en-us/citrix-application-delivery-management-software/13/license-server/licenses-in-adm-license-server-in-high-availability.html
-    From the below screenshot you will see that "CNS_PBW10MB_10GB_RetailS.lic" bandwidth license pool will be used for this demo.
+    From the below screenshot you will see that "*****" vCPU license pool will be used for this demo.

 3. Deploy CPX in Kubernetes cluster
     Make sure that below environment variables are added to CPX yaml file to license CPX instance.